Nepomuk5665/ShitTicket/01_Documentation/01_IPERKA/01_Inform/inform.md

 ## Project Goals
 * Make website work by **29 October 2024**
 * Get 10 people to sign up in one month
-* Ensure secure payment processing with stripe
+* Ensure secure payment processing with Stripe

 ## Main Features to Build
 1. **Create Events:**